International Workers' Day: Zimbabwe

-1 May is recognized as public holiday in Zimbabwe and called Workers' Day.
+1 May is recognized as a public holiday in Zimbabwe and called Workers' Day.

 Americas

+Antigua and Barbuda

+In Antigua and Barbuda, Labour Day is a public holiday on the first Monday in May.

 Argentina

 In Argentina, Workers' Day is an official holiday on 1 May, and is frequently associated with labour unions.
 Celebrations related to labour are held including demonstrations in major cities.
 The first Workers' Day celebration was in 1890, when Argentinian unions organized several celebrations in Buenos Aires and other cities, at the same time that the international labour movement celebrated it for the first time.
 In 1930, it was established as an official holiday by the Radical Civic Union president Hipólito Yrigoyen.
 The day became particularly significant during the worker-oriented government of Juan Domingo Perón (1946–55).
 He permitted and endorsed national recognition of the holiday during his tenure in office.

+Barbados

+In Barbados, International Workers' Day is a public holiday celebrated on 1 May.

 Bolivia

 1 May is known as Labour Day and is a holiday.
-By custom, it is usually the day on which wage increases (e.g., the national minimum wage) and other labor improvements are announced by the Government.
+By custom, it is usually the day on which wage increases (e.g., the national minimum wage) and other labour improvements are announced by the Government.
 In recent years it was also the day chosen by the Bolivian government to announce the (re)nationalization of strategic sectors of the economy (e.g. hydrocarbons in 2006, telecommunications in 2008, electricity in 2010, etc.).

 Brazil

-In Brazil, Workers' Day is an official holiday that is celebrated on 1 May, and unions commemorate it with day-long public events.
+In Brazil, "Workers' Day" is an official holiday celebrated on 1 May, and unions commemorate it with day-long public events.

 Canada

 In Canada, Labour Day is celebrated in September.
 In 1894, the government of Prime Minister John Sparrow David Thompson declared the first Monday in September as Canada's official Labour Day.
 Labor Day in the United States is on the same day.

-May Day is however marked by unions and leftists.
-It is celebrated on 1 May.
-May Day is an important day of trade union and community group protest in the province of Quebec (though not a provincial statutory holiday).
+International Workers' Day is however marked by unions and leftists on 1 May.
+It is an important day of trade union and community group protest in the province of Quebec (though not a provincial statutory holiday).
 Celebration of the International Labour Day (or "International Workers' Day"; Journée internationale des travailleurs) in Montreal goes back to 1906, organized by the Mutual Aid circle.
 The tradition had a renaissance at the time of a mass strike in 1972.
-On the 1973 May Day, the first contemporary demonstration was organized by the major trade union confederations; over 30,000 trade unionists took part in this demonstration.
+On the 1973 Labour Day, the first contemporary demonstration was organized by the major trade union confederations; over 30,000 trade unionists took part in this demonstration.
 Further, it is the customary date on which the minimum wage rises.

+Since 2019, the Labour May Day Committee has organized the International Workers' Day march with a rally at Nathan Phillips Square on either May 1 or the closest Saturday.
+The Mayworks Festival of Working People & the Arts has been held annually in Toronto since 1985 throughout the month of May.